 - Dig a trench 4 inches deep along the entire row.
 If you want 10 potato plants, then make the trench 10 feet wide.

-A trench might work better for potatoes that have formed long sprouts.
+A trench might work better for planting potatoes with long sprouts.
 This will give you plenty of space for planting without having to worry about breaking off or bending the sprouts.

 No matter which method you choose, leave a space of 3 feet between rows of potatoes.
 This will leave room for watering, weeding, and hilling later in the season.